Generation & Spatial Topology Screening

 • Anchor-sharing potential

-• Inputs for anchor sizing
+• Location inputs for anchor sizing

 Outputs Generated

-• Optimized floater coordinates
+• Selected floater coordinates

-• Modified project YAML (modified_celticsea.yaml)
+• Modified project file

 • Suitability maps